Area COVID-19 Numbers Update – July 21

 On Thursday, July 2, Abbott issued an executive order which stated, “Every person in Texas shall wear a face covering over the nose and mouth when inside a commercial entity or other building or space open to the public, or when in an outdoor public space, wherever it is not feasible to maintain six feet of social distancing from another person not in the same household.”

-Houston and Anderson Counties are no exceptions as both counties are seeing a sharp increase in the number of confirmed cases.
+Houston and Anderson Counties are not exceptions as both counties have seen a sharp increase in the number of confirmed cases.
 While the two counties saw a decline during the latter part of May and the early part of June, as spring became summer and the temperatures began to rise, the number of confirmed cases has also started to climb.

-The latest report received from Houston County Emergency Management Coordinator Roger Dickey on July 21 indicated there were 56 active cases in Houston County with seven active cases at the Eastham Prison Unit.
-Last week there were 39 cases and on July 3, there were 28 active cases in Houston County with 0 active cases at Eastham.
+The latest report received from Houston County Emergency Management Coordinator Roger Dickey on July 28 indicated there were 56 active cases in Houston County with 13 active cases at the Eastham Prison Unit.
+On Monday there were 66 active cases and 78 recoveries.
+Last week, there were also 56 cases and on July 3, there were 28 active cases in Houston County with 0 active cases at Eastham.

-In addition to the 56 active cases, Dickey reported 76 people had recovered from the virus while there have also been two deaths in Houston County attributed to COVID-19.
+In addition to the 56 active cases this week, Dickey reported 88 people had recovered from the virus while there have also been two deaths in Houston County attributed to COVID-19.

-Dickey also provided a breakdown as to where the cases in Houston County were located as of July 21.
-He reported there were 20 confirmed cases in the city of Crockett, with six more in the Crockett area.
+Dickey also provided a breakdown as to where the cases in Houston County were located as of July 28.
+He reported there were 23 confirmed cases in the city of Crockett, with eight more in the Crockett area.

-The city of Grapeland has nine confirmed cases, with five more in the Grapeland area.
-Dickey also reported there were two cases in Austonio, two cases in Kennard and four in the Kennard area, one case in Latexo, four cases in Lovelady and one case in the Lovelady area, one case in the Weches area and one case in the Weldon area.
+The city of Grapeland has five confirmed cases, with six more in the Grapeland area.
+Dickey also reported there were two cases in Austonio, four cases in the Kennard area, one case in Latexo, four cases in Lovelady and one case in the Lovelady area and two cases in the Weldon area.

-Moving to Anderson County, Palestine City Manager Leslie Cloer reported on Tuesday, July 20, “Judge Robert Johnston has received notification today of 12 new confirmed cases.
-This brings the total number of cases to 348 positive cases in Anderson County.
-There are currently 135 reported recovered cases, so we currently have 211 active cases and two deaths in Anderson County.”
+Moving to Anderson County, Palestine City Manager Leslie Cloer reported on Tuesday, July 28, “Judge Robert Johnston has received notification today of eight new confirmed cases.
+This brings the total number of cases to 418 positive cases in Anderson County.
+There are currently 184 reported recovered cases, so we currently have 232 active cases and two deaths in Anderson County.”

-The Northeast Texas Public Health District (NET Health) reported on Monday, July 20, of the 336 total cases – at that time – in Anderson County, 272 were in the city of Palestine while 23 confirmed cases were in Elkhart.
-Frankston has 20, Tennessee Colony now has 11, Montalba has two cases, Neches has two and Cayuga has two.
+The Northeast Texas Public Health District (NET Health) reported on Monday, July 27, of the 411 total cases – at that time – in Anderson County, 330 were in the city of Palestine while 29 confirmed cases were in Elkhart.
+Frankston has 25, Tennessee Colony now has 13, Montalba has eight cases, Neches has two and Cayuga has two.
 These numbers do not include recoveries.

-NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 169 males and 167 females who had tested positive.
-Age wise, there were 41 cases reported for those between 0 and 20 years-of-age.
-There were 127 cases for those between 21 and 40 years-of-age.
-The 41-59 age group had 132 cases and the 60-79 age group had 30 confirmed cases.
-The 80 and above age group now has six cases.
+NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 192 males and 219 females who had tested positive.
+Age wise, there were 53 cases reported for those between 0 and 20 years-of-age.
+There were 148 cases for those between 21 and 40 years-of-age.
+The 41-59 age group had 159 cases and the 60-79 age group had 43 confirmed cases.
+The 80 and above age group now has eight cases.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 affects different people in different ways.
 Infected people have reported a wide range of symptoms from mild symptoms to severe illness.
 The CDC is stating that symptoms that may occur within two to fourteen days after exposure to COVID-19 now to include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
 If you develop any of the following COVID-19 symptoms, please seek medical help immediately: trouble breathing, persistent pain or pressure in the chest, new confusion, or ability to arouse, or blueish lips or face.